nelsonroque/cascadelab_ema_cog_workshops/README.md

-# Digital Health Workshop: From Assessment to Analysis
+# Digital Health: Assessment to Analysis Workshop
 Hosted by the CASCADE Lab
 ## A 3-day Workshop